-As C++ developers, we talk about query methods, command methods, and factory methods.
+As Java developers, we talk about query methods, command methods, and factory methods.
 We talk about convenience methods, helper methods, and assertion methods.
-We talk about primitive methods, composite methods, and template methods.
+We talk about primitive methods, composed methods, and template methods.

-Obviously, we have a rich vocabulary for talking about the member functions (or methods) of a class.
-We use this vocabulary to quickly communicate and document what a member function does, who it may be used by, and how it is implemented.
+Obviously, we have a rich vocabulary for talking about methods of a class or interface.
+We use this vocabulary to quickly communicate and document what a method does, who it may be used by, and how it is implemented.
 Understanding this vocabulary is key to fast and effective communication among developers.

-This article presents three categories of member functions and nine key types of member functions that we use in our daily work.
+This article presents three method type categories and nine key method types that we use in our daily work.
 It presents them using a running example and then catalogs them for use as part of a shared vocabulary.
-Each of the member function types has its own naming convention.
-Mastering this vocabulary helps us better implement our member functions, better document our classes, and communicate more effectively.
+Each of the method types comes with its own naming convention.
+Mastering this vocabulary helps us better implement our methods, better document our classes and interfaces, and communicate more effectively.